A Complete Guide to Hiking Chimney Rock Loop Trail in Capitol Reef National Park, Utah

 Non-Hiking Attractions Nearby:

 Capitol Reef is rich in history and culture, making it more than just a hiking destination.
-The Fruita Historic District is a must-visit area within the park, where you can explore the remnants of a 19th-century Mormon settlement.
+The Fruita Historic District is a must visit area within the park, where you can explore the remnants of a 19th-century Mormon settlement.
 Here, you can pick fresh fruit from the orchards (in season) and enjoy homemade treats at the Gifford Homestead.
 The park’s Scenic Drive offers an easy way to take in the stunning rock formations and geological features from the comfort of your car, with several pullouts where you can learn more about the area’s history.

 Best Time to Visit Chimney Rock Loop Trail